-Of course, simply being newsworthy just isn’t enough.
-To make sure that your press release gets seen, shared, and makes a difference for your online reputation, you’ll have to write a killer release.
+To make sure that your press releases get seen, shared, and improve your corporate reputation, you’ll have to write a killer release.
 We asked experts to share their recommendations for writing a release that gets results.
 They told us that getting to the point with concise, helpful information is the most effective way to write a press release.
 But of course, there’s more to it than that.
 Read on to learn about these points and more for making your press release stand out among the crowd.

 How to Write a Press Release That Stands Out